HanineAiss/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 11 converts a number from base 2 to base 10.
 Task 12 prints all possible combinations of two letters, except oo.
 Task 13 prints a number with two decimal places, followed by a new line.
+Task 14 converts a number from base 10 to base 16.